SystemsApproach/private5g/software/directory.rst

 ~~~~~~~~~~~~~~~~~~~

 The deployment artifacts listed above are, of course, meant to be
-deployed into a running system.
-This process, often referred to as
+deployed as an operational cloud service.
+This process, sometimes
-GitOps, manages the *Continuous Deployment (CD)* half of the CI/CD
+referred to as GitOps, manages the *Continuous Deployment (CD)* half
-pipeline.
-The approach that OnRamp takes to GitOps uses a different
+of the CI/CD pipeline.
+OnRamp's approach to GitOps uses a different
 mechanism than the one the ONF ops team originally used to manage its
 multi-site deployment of Aether.
-That approach has proven difficult
+That approach has a large startup
-for others to replicate.
+cost, which has proven difficult for others to replicate.

 In its place, OnRamp adopts minimal Ansible tooling.
 This makes it
 easier to "take ownership" of the configuration parameters that define